 Dill – I often use dried dill for this recipe, because I always have dried dill in my spice cupboard.
 I also find that dried dill is one of those herbs that really retains its flavor when dried, so I have no problem using it in place of fresh.
 But fresh dill really is lovely, so if you happen to have some, go ahead and use it in your chicken salad.
 You’ll need to use more of the fresh herb than the dried, so use one tablespoon of chopped fresh dill (or more if you love dill).

 Onion – Any onion will do in this chicken salad, but I love to use a sweet red onion for this recipe.

 Dried Cranberries – I prefer to use sweetened dried cranberries because they add a hint of sweetness to the salad, but if you prefer a little bit of tart, go ahead and use unsweetened dried cranberries.

 Apples – Use your favorite apple here.
 Something that is nice and crisp like a Honeycrisp apple works very well.
-You choose to either peel the apple or leave the skin on.
+You can choose to either peel the apple or leave the skin on.

 - Instead of adding all of the ingredients to the mixing bowl at the same time, mix your sauce separately in a separate bowl or large measuring jug.
 This allows you to taste and adjust the seasonings if necessary (like maybe a little bit of salt and pepper, or an extra dollop of mustard).